Fergus-Meldrum/docker-laravel-mysql-notes-app/README.md

 2. You will be prompted to generate an application key.
 Click the button to generate the key.

-3. After generating the key, you will be prompted to run the following command in the terminal:
+3. After generating the key, you will be prompted to run the following command in the terminal, do so:

 ```sh
 npm run dev